 In my 'free time', I enjoy rock climbing, running trails in the mountains, and surfing the West Coast.
 I still escape with the occasional book (when I'm not completing my own graduate study readings) and I am looking forward to getting back into sailing and martial arts.

-University of California-Davis - BA, Political Science
+Undergraduate Degree: University of California-Davis - Bachelor in Arts, Political Science and Government